Pramilashanmugam/to-do-list/README.md

 - [Code institutes Pep8 linter](https://pep8ci.herokuapp.com/) used to ensure the pep8 style guidelines are followed.
 - [Heroku](https://heroku.com/) is used for deployment.

 ## Features Planned to Implement in Future:

-* From single user need to extend it to multiple user.
+* From single user app to be extend to multiple users.
+* The task to get updated with the time.
+* The task to get linked to calendar.

 ## Testing: